bionetslab/PARADYS/README.md

 * `NETWORK_FILE`: Path to the input dysregulation networks file.
 * `MUTATION_FILE`: Path to the input mutation matrix file.
 * `OUTPUT_DIR`: Path to output directory for storing results.
 * `KAPPA`: Value of parameter kappa (int).
 Sets size of considered shortest-path neighborhood for putative driver gene identification.
+Larger values correspond to potentially more detected drivers, but also increase runtime.
 * `D`: Dumping factor for PageRank algorithm (optional, default is 0.85).
+Only applies if `--scores` is set.
 * `--scores`: Set this flag if you want to compute impact scores for drivers. (optional, default is False)
 * `--directed`: Set this flag if your input dysregulation networks are directed.
 This will be accounted for in the ranking process.
-Is only used when `--scores` is also set (optional, default is False).
+Only applies if `--scores` is set. (optional, default is False).